 It is possible for adults to be victims of sexual bullying.
 Typically, once the victim is a legal adult, these kinds of behaviors are classified as sexual harassment.
 In either case, both sexual bullying and sexual harassment are protected under California’s sex crime laws.

 Under California law, victims have up to ten years to file a claim.
 Victims of sex crimes are often offered compensation for their injuries in a civil court.
 They may also find relief in seeing the perpetrator of their assault behind bars in a criminal court.
+Read more about sex case lawyers.

 Damages can include: